ldnagel/spatial-r-for-gis-users/README.md

 * Mapping
   * Generic and advanced functions used to produce figures in R can handle spatial data
-  * Packages designed to publication-friendly maps (tmap)
+  * Packages designed to publication-friendly maps
   * Interactive mapping: increasingly user-friendly packages to produce interactive maps ranging from quick views for data exploration to  complex, multi-layer maps built using R syntax (wrappers for leaflet, etc)
-  * Digitization (mapedit provides an R shiny widget based on leaflet for editing or creating sf geometries)
+  * Digitization

 For a more detailed list (specific packages included): https://cran.r-project.org/web/views/Spatial.html